How the Stock Market Works

 Depending on which source you consult, you’ll hear a variety of numbers quoted of how much the stock market has grown on an annualized basis.
 The S&P has a mean return of 11.4% and compound annual growth of 9.5% of the S&P 500 since 1927.
 Some sources may run a bit higher, others may be lower, but all of them will show that over the long haul, the stock market has provided very good returns on investments.

 So naturally the advantage of investing in the stock market is you have the potential to make quite a bit of money if you invest over a long period of time, a lot more than if you invested in safer bets like fixed-income government bonds.
-A compound return calculator will show that if $100,000 is left alone for 30 years, based on a 9.5% rate of return, it would grow to about $1.7 million.
+A compound return calculator will show that if £100,000 is left alone for 30 years, based on a 9.5% rate of return, it would grow to about £1.7 million.
 Be warned though: investments are speculative and it’s important to understand that past results should never be understood to be guarantees, but rather imperfect predictors of future performance.
 While you have the potential to make money on stocks, you could also lose money (that's the not so nice part).
-Mark Sette, a Certified Financial Planner and Senior Portfolio Manager at Wealthsimple points out that offsetting the risk of involution devaluing your money is another major advantage of investing.

-"Investing is important is to help offset the risk of inflation - purchasing power risk.
-Over the last 100 years, inflation has averaged about 3% per year."

-Sette goes on to point out that if you had $100K sitting in cash for the past ten years it would now only feel like $70K today, in terms of purchasing power.
-He cautions that while history is not an indicator of future results, investing in the market helps to offset this risk.

 We provided lots of sobering information above on the difficulty of stock picking, about how investing in stocks is risky and it’s quite possible that you could lose not only your shirt, but your socks and underwear investing in a stock that tanks.
 But risk also happens to be the reason why stocks make a lot more money than “safer” investments like government bonds.
 There’s a concept called the “equity risk premium” (ERP), which is the percentage over the so-called “risk free rate,” or the current interest rate you could get by putting your money in risk-free government bonds.
 Over the long term, investors will expect to be rewarded for taking on risk.
 This concept keeps stocks viable; if a stock wasn’t expected to outperform the risk-free rate, investors would just stick with the safe money and a stock price would crater.
 So one of the most important responsibilities of a company CEO is to do everything she can to make sure that investors get bigger rewards in exchange for their risk than they would parking their money in something safe like bonds.